elemantics/defineObject/README.md

   var Dog = defineObject({
     init : function(weight) {
       this.weight = weight;
-    },
+      //Animal.init.call(this); -- if you need to have access to the Animal initialization method },
     parent : Animal, //inherits from Animal
     mixin : Logger , //alternatively an array may be passed for multiple mixins ie [Logger, Events] prototype : {
       sound : 'woof',
+      vocalize : function() {
+        Animal.prototype.vocalize.call(this); // Calling 'super' methods remains about the same. this.log("dog is vocalizing");
+      },
       drool: function() {
         console.log("I want what you're having.");
         this.log("dog is drooling")